When selling your book, you need to think beyond the initial launch and, instead, develop year-round marketing strategies to keep your book selling.

-Timing is everything — and no less in book marketing and book publicity than in any other endeavor.
-There are many factors that affect book promotion timing — from launch date to bookseller seasonal promotions and special events (like Small Business Saturday for Booksellers – see November Book Promotions, below).
+Timing is everything, even in book marketing and publicity.
+There are many factors that affect book promotion timing, from launch date to bookseller seasonal promotions and special events.

 Here's what you need to know about timing your book promotion.

 Timing Your Book Promotion

 There are three phases of book promotion, and each requires slightly different tasks to boost your book's sales.
 Especially if you're working with a traditional publisher on a print run, the first two phases are crucial to your success and potential of further book deals with your publisher.

 - Phase One—Pre-Publication: Ideally, authors should begin a year or more before their book's release to start talking about it and garnering a base of interested readers.
 This can be done in a variety of ways including social media, blogging, and article writing.
 Especially if your book is non-fiction, building your expertise through publicity, public speaking, and guest appearances can help build excitement about your book.
 But even if your book is a work of fiction, start locating your perfect readers and connecting with them.